-- Late assignments/quizzes/exams without an excuse will be reduced 5% per day late. - All unexcused late work will not be accepted a week after the due date without agreement with the instructor. - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+- Late assignments/quizzes/exams without an excuse will be reduced 5% per day late. - All unexcused late work will not be accepted a week after the due date without agreement with the instructor. - Religious Holidays: A student should inform the faculty member of the religious observances of their faith that will conflict with class attendance, with tests or examinations, or with other class activities prior to the class or occurrence of that test or activity. - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.